Free trial lets you know if the service is right for you

 - 24/7 customer service available.

 - Comparatively expensive monthly rate.
-Significant discounts make the annual and two-year plans very reasonable.
+Significant discounts make the annual, two-year, and three- year plans very reasonable.

 NordVPN – Final thoughts